FYS3240 – Data Acquisition and Control

 Schedule, syllabus and examination date

-- Have basic knowledge about estimation and data fusion.
+- you can explain estimation and data fusion.

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.